DataSamuraii/Note-taking-app/README.md

 For more detailed and interactive documentation, utilize FastAPI's built-in Swagger UI or ReDoc by visiting `http://localhost:8000/docs` or `http://localhost:8000/redoc`, respectively.

-## Future Work
-- Implement a real database instead of the mock database.
-- Add metadata to the API.
-- Introduce background tasks for sending emails to users upon registration and login.
-- Enhance exception handling throughout the API.
 ---

 ## Testing the API